edwinlock/product-mix/readme.md

 This is implemented according to algorithm described in the BGKL paper.

 ### A note on the encoding of prices and bundles
-For an auction with $n$ goods, prices and bundles of goods are represented as (n+1)-dimensional vectors, where the i-th entry corresponds to the i-th good and the 0-th entry corresponds to a notional 'reject' good that is useful for technical reasons (see BGKL).
+For an auction with n goods, prices and bundles of goods are represented as (n+1)-dimensional vectors, where the i-th entry corresponds to the i-th good and the 0-th entry corresponds to a notional 'reject' good that is useful for technical reasons (see BGKL).
 In particular, every price vector has an 0-th entry of value 0.
 Moreover, the allocation that is computed consists of a list containing a bundle vector for each bidder, and each vector's 0-th entry denotes